Plastic Man: 52, One Year Later, Countdown and Blackest Night

 Plastic Man appeared for a brief period in the 2009 Justice League of America vol. 2 series written by Len Wein.
 After joining up with the team following the events of Final Crisis, Plastic Man has his effectiveness questioned by his teammate Dr. Light, which starts a fight between the two, which Vixen breaks up.
 Vixen reassigns Plastic Man to team up with Dr. Light to stop the Royal Flush Gang robbery.
 Though they experience some control issues between them, the Royal Flush Gang is defeated and Plastic Man and Dr. Light finally stop arguing.

 During a massive battle at the Justice League Satellite in Justice League: Cry for Justice, Prometheus injected Plastic Man with a chemical that badly damaged his plastic body.
 The chemicals caused Eel to suffer from a condition where it took great concentration to keep himself in his usual, semi-solid state and caused him pain when he even thought about changing shape, thus leaving him in an infirm state.

-In the Blackest Night crossover, while still suffering from his deteriorating state, Plastic Man had his heart torn out by the Black Lantern, Vibe, seemingly killing him.
-However, due to his power of near-invulnerability, he was able to survive such an attack, albeit badly wounded.
-Vixen states that Plastic Man was being taken care of at STAR Labs, and that he would be unable to return to the League.
+In the Blackest Night crossover, while still suffering from his deteriorating state, Plastic Man had his heart torn out by the Black Lantern Vibe, seemingly killing him.
+Due to his near-invulnerability, he was able to survive, albeit badly wounded.
+Vixen states that Plastic Man was being taken care of at S.T.A.R.
+Labs and that he would be unable to return to the League.

 Plastic Man later appeared in Justice League: Generation Lost, helping a large coalition of heroes on an unsuccessful mission to trace Maxwell Lord.
 He had been seemingly cured of his condition, and was shown retaining his normal shape without issue or pain.

 Later, he aids the JLA on their mission into Hell, where he helps Batman defeat Geryon.
 The League learns Satanus' plans to use Dante's mask to become powerful.
 Plastic Man grabs the mask, which possesses him.
 The Leagues combines forces to remove the mask, which is incinerated, seemingly killing Plastic Man.
 It is later revealed that Zauriel transported him into another dimension before helping the League escape Hell.

 The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Plastic Man is considered as one of the candidates for the United Nations-sponsored Justice League International.
 He is denied a spot on the team for being too unpredictable.
-This cameo appearance was later retconned by "Eel" O'Brian's proper New 52 introduction in Justice League (Vol. 2) #25 (February 2014).
+This cameo appearance was later retconned by "Eel" O'Brian's proper New 52 introduction in Justice League (vol. 2) #25 (February 2014).